-Paypal announced its full year earning for 2019 on January 29.
-Our take on that and we look at how pricing is driving margins at Paypal and its remittance subsidiary, Xoom.
+Paypal announced its full year earning for 2019 on 29 January.
+Below, our take on that, plus we look at how pricing is driving margins at Paypal and its remittance subsidiary, Xoom.

 PayPal’s cross-border business jumps again